Myosotis: Symbolism

 The small, blue forget-me-not flower was first used by the Grand Lodge Zur Sonne, in 1926, as a Masonic emblem at the annual convention in Bremen, Germany.
 In 1938, a forget-me-not badge—made by the same factory as the Masonic badge—was chosen for the annual Nazi Party Winterhilfswerk, the annual charity drive of the National Socialist People's Welfare, the welfare branch of the Nazi party.
 This coincidence enabled Freemasons to wear the forget-me-not badge as a secret sign of membership.

 After World War II, the forget-me-not flower was used again as a Masonic emblem in 1948 at the first Annual Convention of the United Grand Lodges of Germany.
 The badge is now worn in the coat lapel by Freemasons around the world to remember all who suffered in the name of Freemasonry, especially those during the Nazi era.

 The flower is also used as a symbol of remembrance by the people of Newfoundland and Labrador.
-It is used to commemorate those from the province who were killed in the First World War, and worn around July 1.
+It is used to commemorate those from the Dominion who were killed in the Battle of Beaumont-Hamel, and more largely the First World War.
+It is typically worn around July 1 and November 11.

 It is also used in Germany to commemorate the fallen soldiers of the world wars in a similar manner to the use of remembrance poppies in the UK.